http://www.wgwb.net

 "Nature of the Experiment" elicited the warmest response of the night.
 The franticly paced number got people moving in unison with the song's aggressive pace and singing out with a complete lack of restraint in unison with Monks' vocals, which arguably sounded superior in the flesh then they did on the songs digital counterpart.

 The band fittingly concluded the night with "Cheer it On," a song that served as the introduction to their first album and the band as a whole.
 As band and crowd yelled in unison along with the song's chorus "When you're standing near/ Tokyo Police Club/ when you're standing next to me/ Tokyo Police Club," the lyrics developed new meaning.
-With each emphatic declaration of their
+With each emphatic declaration of their namesake it became increasingly obvious that the song was no longer an introduction; rather, it was a statement that they had truly arrived.

 Friday, April 25, 2008